-(ii) Instalment Repayment Plan
+(iii) Instalment Repayment Plan for International Students

-On an instalment plan, fees are payable in 9 equal monthly contributions over the course of the contract.
+International students can elect to pay fees on an instalment plan through direct-debit authorization process.
+Fees are payable in 9 equal monthly contributions over the course of the contract.
 The dates for direct debits are the 10th day of each calendar month of March through November (or on the next business day when the 10th falls on a weekend or public holiday).